-While investing money via a Fixed deposit (FD) has been the go-to for most investors in the past, a significant shift to investing money via Debt Mutual Funds has been noted of late.
+Considering the cyclical nature of an economy, the one thing investors are always worried about is the risk involved, when it comes to getting their returns on investment.
+While investing money via Fixed deposits (FD) has been the go-to for most investors in the past, a significant shift to investing money via Debt Mutual Funds has been noted of late.

 The first thing to address here is to address the very meaning of investing via a fixed deposit and investing via a debt fund.
 When you invest money via a fixed deposit, you put forth a large sum of your money in your registered bank for a fixed tenure, at an agreed rate of interest.